joakko18/joakko18/README.md

 📫 You can contact me via email at: joakko_18_11@hotmail.com

-⚡ Fun Fact: I have a keen interest in international collaboration and can work effectively in both the Mercosur and European Union regions.
+⚡  I have a keen interest in international collaboration and can work effectively in both the Mercosur and European Union regions.

 Thank you for visiting my profile! 🌟